Research topic of Emmy Noether Group

-The DFG Emmy-Noether-Group EMMA - Efficient Methods for Mechanical Analysis has the primary objective of significantly reducing the computational ressources (memory demand and CPU time) of simulations dealing with non-linear, dissipative, path-dependent, solid mechanical problems.
+The primary objective is the significant reduction of the computational ressources (memory demand and CPU time) of simulations dealing with non-linear, dissipative, path-dependent, solid mechanical problems.

 In order to achieve the anticipated savings, sophisticated model order reduction techniques are developed.
 More specifically the mechanical fields are approximated by problem-specific, global ansatz functions.
 These ansatz functions define a so-called reduced basis (RB).
 This RB is identified from a computationally intense training phase (offline phase).
 A snapshot proper orthogonal decomposition (snapshot POD) is applied which extracts a set of orthogonal basis functions minimizing the approximation error.
 The objectives of modern model order reduction techniques are: